fadimedurna/Drum-Kit/README.md

 # Drum-Kit
-Website with JavaScript adn DOM manipulations.
+Website with JavaScript and DOM manipulations.